 One major benefit of palliative care is the emphasis on taking the time to understand your treatment preferences and goals.
 This process puts more control into you and your loved one with Parkinson’s hands.

 When starting the conversation, discuss a situation where your loved one would be unable to make their own medical decisions.
-Advanced care planning is recommended for all adults, in all stages of health.
+Advance care planning is recommended for all adults, in all stages of health.

 When to Plan